neelakansha85/site-setup-wizard/readme.txt

 == Changelog ==

+= 1.2.5 =
+* Fixed notices coming on Step4.php when WPMU Pretty Plugins is enabled but does not have any plugins categorized.
+* Added variables from ssw_find_plugins() method in Debug file.
+* Corrected readme file texts.

 = 1.2.4 =
 * Renamed site_usage to site_type in wp_ssw_main_nsd table and other places as as required.
 * Added readme.txt and license.txt for wordpress.org support.